shadergz/sampdroid/README.md

-# samobile
+# SAMobile
-An experimental implementation of MTA and SAMP for GTA SA v210 AArch64 (for more details look at OpenSA repo)
+An experimental impl of MTA and SAMP for GTA SA v210 AArch64 (for more details look at OpenSA repo)

 ## Project aims
 - Complete replacement of build69 (SAMP for ARMv7 GTASA v1.8 that has deprecated)